 The Company's financial instruments consist of cash and cash equivalents, accounts and other receivables, marketable securities, accounts payable and accrued liabilities, loans payable and debenture liability.
 Cash equivalents include deposits with financial institutions and other short-term, highly liquid investments with original maturities of three months or less.
-As at June 30, 2016, all cash and cash equivalents were bank deposits with material balances held in Canadian chartered banks.
+As at September 30, 2016, all cash and cash equivalents were bank deposits with material balances held in Canadian chartered banks.
+The Company's financial assets have increased significantly over the last three months as a result of the funds received from private placement and marketable securities received from the Silver One Transaction.
 The types of risk exposures and the Company's management of such exposures are provided in note 20 of the annual audited consolidated financial statements for the year ended December 31, 2015.